aaasejunior/aaase/content/sem/mission.md

 title = "Mission Statement"
 +++

-### The AAASE Junior Board is a nonprofit organization that
+## The AAASE Junior Board is a nonprofit organization that
 ​
-- celebrates our diverse Asian American cultural identities
+- ### Celebrates our diverse Asian American cultural identities
-- encourages open dialogues on current affairs
+- ### Encourages open dialogues on current affairs
-- facilitates accessible exchange of knowledge
+- ### Facilitates accessible exchange of knowledge
-- and promotes social advocacy
+- ### and promotes social advocacy